Friday, March 12, 2010

 B: I quite like the ballsiness to this, evident in lines likes “No importa si quieres o no, porque hoy mando yo”.
 And I like “Quiero clavarte en mi cruz”, too.

 A: I don’t see why Turkey did so much better than this.
-Neither of them are especially good in my opinion, although I guess the market this is aimed at is slightly less mainstream.
+Neither is especially good in my opinion, although I guess the market this is aimed at is slightly less mainstream.
 That said, there’s more to admire about this composition once you sift out the lazy and predictable bits.

 And so to the points...